anilkc01/College/README.md

 # College
-## This repository contains the projects related to my college.
+## This repository contains the projects related to my college course.